 It’s time to meet the stakeholders—maybe not every single person, but definitely a few people from every team.
 During this stage, you want to meet the people doing the main activities in each function, not the managers.

-Meet them at their desk or usual place of work.
-This will help you get a feel for what the company culture is really like.
-Are new ideas given only a cursory glance?
-Is it all about the HiPPOs, or are decisions made based on data?
-Is feedback listened to?
+Visit them at their desk or regular work area.
+This will allow you to understand the true company culture.
+Are new ideas just briefly considered?
+Is it mainly about the HiPPOs, or are choices made using data?
+Is feedback taken seriously?

 Ask them for their ideas on what needs to improve.
 Dig deeper into the responses you get, following pain points, to understand their root causes.